 My German-born friend Jutta (pronounced YOU-tuh) was diagnosed with Stage 3 pancreatic cancer at the age of 38.
 It’s an understatement to say that cancer of the pancreas is not a “good” kind of cancer and it’s especially scary when your children are only 6 and 10.
 But that was the situation in which Jutta found herself in July 2003.

 She felt fine and hadn’t even considered that the jaundice she was experiencing might mean she was seriously ill.
 The day after exploratory surgery discovered a malignant pancreatic tumor already spread to the lymph nodes, Jutta’s surgeon came into her hospital room and told her: “You better get your act together.
 You have cancer and you’ve only got two years.”

 Jutta was shocked not only at the diagnosis, but at the less-than-compassionate way the news was delivered.

 “It took me at least a month to get over that,” she says.
 Eventually she decided the doctor’s prediction was only that—a prediction—and she would not live believing it had to come true.
-Good thing—it is more than 13 years later and Jutta has never had a recurrence and remains cancer-free.
+Good thing—it is almost 16 years later and Jutta (far right in the photo) has never had a recurrence and remains cancer-free.